-The limitation on compensation rates allowable under an award may be waived on an individual basis at the discretion of the Assistant Attorney General for OJP.
+The limitation on compensation rates allowable under an award may be waived on an individual basis at the discretion of the Administrator of OJJDP.
 An applicant requesting a waiver should include a detailed justification in the budget narrative of its application.
 Unless the applicant submits a waiver request and justification with the application, the applicant should anticipate that OJP will request the applicant to adjust and resubmit its budget.